withastro/docs/src/pages/en/guides/migrate-to-astro/from-docusaurus.md

 Docusaurus and Astro share some similarities that will help you migrate your project:

-- Both Astro and Docusaurus are modern, JavaScript-based (Jamstack) site builders.
+- Both Astro and Docusaurus are modern, JavaScript-based (Jamstack) site builders intended for content-focused websites, like documenation sites.
+Both use file-based routing to generate page routes automatically for any MDX file located in `src/pages`.
+Astro's existing file structure for your page contents, as well as adding new pages, should feel familiar.

-- Both Astro and Docusaurus allow you to author your content in Markdown.
+- Both Astro and Docusaurus support [MDX pages](/en/guides/markdown-content/), allowing you to author your content in Markdown while incorporating variables, JSX expressions, and component imports.

-- Astro's JSX-like syntax should feel familiar if you are used to writing React.
+- Astro has [an official integration for using React components](/en/guides/integrations-guide/react/) and support for NPM packages and community integrations, including several for React.
+You will be able to write React UI components for interactivity, and may be able to keep some or all of your existing components and dependencies.
+Astro's JSX-like syntax should feel familiar if you are used to writing React.

 ## Key Differences between Docusaurus and Astro